Copyright infringement: when people are stealing your work

 Taking without asking is always wrong

-The image that was stolen from me was an illustration I made with a lot of love for an online magazine.
-It took me hours to create.
+The image that was stolen from me was an illustration I made with a lot of love for an online magazine and took me hours to create.
 To see it spread over the web without any regard to me, hurt me on a personal level.

 Stealing apples

-Imagine walking in a street with shops.
-You see a stall in front of a shop with beautiful apples, pears and oranges.
-You really want those apples.
-Do you just take them without asking the shop owner how much they cost, and walk away without paying?
+Imagine you are walking down a street with little shops.
+You pass one that sells fruit and the owner has laid out their apples, pears and oranges in baskets in front of their shop.
+They look delicious and you really want an apple.
+What’s your next step?
+Do you just take one without asking the shop owner how much they cost and walk away without paying?
 I sincerely hope you don’t.

-Even when you have no money and you’re really hungry, you can always ask the shop owner if he can spare one.
-Always ask.
+Even when you have no money and you’re really hungry, you can always ask the shop owner if they can spare one.
+Always ask first.

-The most common excuses people use when they steal an image
+5 of the most common excuses people use when they steal an image:

 Not good enough.
 Even if they credit the maker, that still doesn’t mean you can share it.
 You always need consent of the maker.